9 Gibbs Energy

 A simple criterion to evaluate the entropic contribution of a reaction is to look at the total number of moles of the reactants and the products (as the sum of the stoichiometric coefficients).
 If the reaction is producing more molecules than it destroys \(\left( \left| \sum_\text{products} \nu_i \right| > \left| \sum_\text{reactants} \nu_i \right| \right)\), it will increase the entropy.
 Vice versa, if the total number of moles in a reaction is reducing \(\left( \left| \sum_\text{products} \nu_i \right| < \left| \sum_\text{reactants} \nu_i \right| \right)\), the entropy will also reduce.

-As we saw in section 8.2, the natural variables of the Gibbs free energy are the temperature, \(T\), the pressure, \(P\), and chemical composition, as the number of moles \(\{n_i\}\).
-The Gibbs free energy can therefore be expressed using the total differential as (see also, last formula in eq.
+As we saw in section 8.2, the natural variables of the Gibbs energy are the temperature, \(T\), the pressure, \(P\), and chemical composition, as the number of moles \(\{n_i\}\).
+The Gibbs energy can therefore be expressed using the total differential as (see also, last formula in eq.
 (8.16)):

 \[\begin{equation} dG(T,P,\{n_i\}) = \mkern-18mu \underbrace{\left(\frac{\partial G}{\partial T} \right)_{P,\{n_i\}}}_{\text{temperature dependence}} \mkern-36mu dT + \underbrace{\left(\frac{\partial G}{\partial P} \right)_{T,\{n_i\}}}_{\text{pressure dependence}} \mkern-36mu dP + \sum_i \underbrace{\left(\frac{\partial G}{\partial n_i} \right)_{T,P,\{n_{j \neq i}\}}}_{\text{composition dependence}} \mkern-36mu dn_i. \tag{9.5} \end{equation}\]